keras-team/keras/docs/templates/models/model.md

 model = Model(input=a, output=b)
 ```

-This model will include all layers required in the computation of `a` given `b`.
+This model will include all layers required in the computation of `b` given `a`.

 In the case of multi-input or multi-output models, you can use lists as well: